IAmJonoBo/n00plicate/docs/ADR.md

 <!-- Multiple headings with same content are expected in ADR format -->
 <!-- trunk-ignore-all(markdownlint-cli2/MD024) -->

-This document contains the architecture decisions made for the Mimic design system monorepo.
+This document contains the architecture decisions made for the n00plicate design system monorepo.

 ## ADR Index